 Are you looking for some essential travel gear?
 Check out my post on What’s in my Backpack.

-To get regular updates on upcoming blog posts from On a Cheap Trip, please subscribe by entering your name and E-mail address in the Newsletter below.
+To get regular updates on upcoming budget blog posts from On a Cheap Trip, please subscribe by entering your name and E-mail address in the Newsletter below.
 You can follow me on Facebook, Instagram, Pinterest as well as on Twitter.